HomerReid/scuff-em/doc/docs/examples/PaulTrap/PaulTrap.md

-Item **(c)** is handled by using [[gmsh]] to define a *field-visualization mesh*---in essence, a screen on which we want an image of the electrostatic field configuration, although it need not be planar---together with a set of [geometrical transformations] specifying how the screen is to be moved throughout space to yield quasi-3D visual information on the field configuration.
-In this case, the mesh is described by the simple [[gmsh]] geometry file [`Screen.geo`](Screen.geo), which we turn into `Screen.msh` by running `gmsh -2 Screen.geo`, and the transformation file [`Screen.trans`](Screen.trans) specifies three geometrical transformations in which the screen is rotated and displaced to define the three walls of the diorama shown in the figure below.
+Item **(c)** is handled by using [[gmsh]] to define a *field-visualization mesh*---in essence, a screen on which we want an image of the electrostatic field configuration, although it need not be planar---together with a set of [geometrical transformations][Transformations] specifying how the screen is to be replicated throughout space to yield quasi-3D visual information on the field configuration.
+In this case, the mesh is described by the simple [[gmsh]] geometry file [`Screen.geo`](Screen.geo), which we turn into `Screen.msh` by running `gmsh -2 Screen.geo`.
+Then, the transformation file [`Screen.trans`](Screen.trans) specifies three geometrical transformations in which the screen is rotated and displaced to define the three walls of the diorama shown in the figure below.